 1. Historic Preservation (36 CFR Part 800) (Finding at end of section) Is Section 106 review required for the project activity? ☐ No. The project consists solely of activities listed as applicable allowances in the Programmatic Agreement (PA).
 The PA, amended on May 31, 2018, provides for expedited review under Section 106 of the National Historic Preservation Act.
 The applicable allowance for this activity is ☐ Yes.
 The project does not fit the allowances listed in the Programmatic Agreement (PA).
 Consult with the PR SHPO and any other signatories, as required.
 SHPO correspondence provided.
-Historic Preservation Finding: Is mitigation required for this topic?
-Yes.
-Include mitigation requirements. \square No. Documentation, if required, is attached.
+Historic Preservation Finding: Is mitigation required for this topic? ☐ Yes.
+Include mitigation requirements. □ No. Documentation, if required, is attached.
 2. Floodplain Management and Flood Insurance (EO 11988, 24 CFR Part 55, and 24 CFR 58.6).
-(Finding at end of section) Flood Zone: FIRM Panel Number: Panel Effective Date: Tanci Effective Date.
-Not in a 100-year floodplain (A/AE zone).
+(Finding at end of section) Flood Zone: FIRM Panel Number: Panel Effective Date: ☐ Not in a 100-year floodplain (A/AE zone).
 Attach appropriate floodplain map showing site location.
 (Complies with EO 11988, 24 CFR Part 55, and 24 CFR 58.6.)
-(Review Concluded) In a 100-year floodplain (A/AE zone) and not in a National Flood Insurance Program (NFIP) participating community.
+(Review Concluded) ☐ In a 100-year floodplain (A/AE zone) and not in a National Flood Insurance Program (NFIP) participating community.
 Attach appropriate floodplain map showing site location within the municipality limits.
 Does not comply with EO 11988, 24 CFR Part 55, and 24 CFR 58.6 because required flood insurance is not obtainable.
 (Ineligible for funding.
 Application CANNOT Proceed).
-This is not applicable for the Group 1 Municipios as all of Puerto Rico is participating in the NFIP. ☐ In a 100-year floodplain (A/AE zone) and in an NFIP-participating community.
-The 100-year noodplain (A/AL 2011e) and in all NFIF-participating community.
+This is not applicable for the Group 2 Municipios as all of Puerto Rico is participating in the NFIP.
+In a 100-year floodplain (A/AE zone) and in an NFIP-participating community.
 Is the proposed activity new construction in or relocation to the 100-year floodplain? ☐ Yes.
 Ineligible for funding.
-Application CANNOT Proceed. \square No. Continue review.
-Is the existing structure and/or the proposed activity (relocation to or new construction in) a designated floodway area? ☐ Yes.
-Is the project activity property acquisition/demolition or relocation outside of floodway? ☐ Yes.
+Application CANNOT Proceed. □ No. Continue review.
+Is the existing structure and/or the proposed activity (relocation to or new construction in) a designated floodway area? \square Yes.
+Is the project activity property acquisition/demolition or relocation outside of floodway? \square Yes.
 Project may continue.
 Tier II will be required for new site if relocation / construction required.
-(Review Concluded) □ No. (Ineligible for funding.
+(Review Concluded) ☐ No. (Ineligible for funding.
 Application CANNOT proceed.
-Attach appropriate floodplain map showing site location) □ No. The structure is not in a Designated Floodway.
-Proceed to the following question. - No. The structure is not in a Designated Floodway.
-Proceed to the following question.
-Is the proposed structure in a wave action zone (V/VE zone)? ☐ Yes.
+Attach appropriate floodplain map showing site location) ☐ No. The structure is not in a Designated Floodway.
+Proceed to the following questions.
+Is the proposed structure in a wave action zone (V/VE zone)? \square Yes.
 Does the proposed structure meet the requirements of the applicable design for wave action zone construction at the time it was built?
-33 Madion at the time it was saile.